gaetanosettembre/data_unmixing/README.md

 @article{Settembre2025,
-  author  = {Settembre, Gaetano and Esposito, Flavia and Del Buono, Nicoletta}, title   = {Advancing blind hyperspectral unmixing in remote sensing: comparing deep-inspired subspace learning methods},
+  author  = {Settembre, Gaetano and Esposito, Flavia and Del Buono, Nicoletta}, title   = {Advancing blind hyperspectral unmixing in remote sensing: comparing deep-inspired subspace learning methods}, journal = {Advanced Modeling and Simulation in Engineering Sciences}, volume = {}, publisher = {Springer Science and Business Media LLC}, ISSN = {},
+  DOI = {},
+  url = {},
   year    = {2025},
+  month =
 }
 ```

 ---

 ## Acknowledgements

-We acknowledge the providers of benchmark datasets widely used in HU research and PRISMA data courtesy of the Italian Space Agency (ASI).
+We acknowledge the providers of benchmark datasets widely used in HU research and PRISMA data courtesy of the Italian Space Agency (ASI) and Planetek Italia S.r.l.
 We also thank all collaborators acknowledged in the manuscript.

 ---